mpickering/blog/ide/posts/2020-06-50-ghcide-and-nixpkgs.md

 makes all of this so much fun.

-I personally am definitely looking forward to the first official release of haskell-language-server and I am sure we can land it in nixpkgs quickly.
+I personally am definitely looking forward to the first official release of haskell-language-server and I am sure we can land it in nixpkgs quickly. ghcide 0.2.0 will probably be merged into nixpkgs master, while this post is getting released.

 ### Other Updates